West Valley School District (Spokane, Washington)

-West Valley School District (WVSD) is located in the city of Spokane Valley, Washington.
-The District has five elementary schools, two middle schools, and Three high schools, which include two non-traditional high schools.
+West Valley School District (WVSD) is located in the city of Spokane Valley, Washington, United States.
+The district has five elementary schools, two middle schools, and three high schools, two of which are non-traditional high schools.
 The grade configurations are K-5 in the elementary, 6–8 in the middle schools, and 9–12 in the high schools.

 History

 The West Valley School District was established in 1910 when several smaller districts were combined to form one.

 Schools

 West Valley School District has total of 12 schools.